catseye/Lariat/README.md

 -------------

-We will now give some concrete examples of how these operations can be used, but first, we would like to note that this is an abstract data type for lambda _terms_, not the lambda _calculus_.
-Naturally, one ought to be able to write a lambda calculus normalizer using these operations (and this will be one of our goals in the next section), but one is not restricted to that.
+We will now give some concrete examples of how these operations can be used, but first, we would like to emphasize that this is an abstract data type for lambda _terms_, not the lambda _calculus_.
+Naturally, one ought to be able to write a lambda calculus normalizer using these operations (and this will be one of our goals in the next section), but one is not restricted to that activity.
 The terms constructed using the Lariat operations may be used for any purpose for which terms-with-name-binding might be useful.